-The responsible review body.
 It is recommended to establish a national financial security review body under the National Security Council, headed by the Central Committee for National Security, with persons from the PBC, CBRC, CSRC, CIRC, NDRC, Ministry of State Security, Ministry of Finance, MOFCOM, Ministry of National Defence, and Ministry of Industry and Information Technology as the members, to conduct security reviews on the investment in financial sectors by foreign investors.

-The review procedures.
 We may learn from current security review procedures of foreign capital M&A, and adopt the methods of review upon the application by relevant parties, as well as upon the request of relevant authorities.

-The participants.
 Under the current system, the participants in the security review are limited to applicants and auditors only.
 It is recommended to introduce more oversight and participants to the financial security review process to avoid omission and oversight.

 In respect of application materials, we may require relevant applicants to present the financial adviser’s verification opinion and the legal adviser’s verification opinion, and conduct a professional analysis of the financial status and legal compliance of the applicant’s application from the perspective of a neutral professional third party, and provide necessary professional advice and support to the ministerial panel.